Super Bowl XXXIII: Fourth quarter

-The Falcons' offense gained a total of 337 yards, were not penalized once, and drove inside Denver's 30-yard line seven times.
-Nevertheless, Atlanta's offense scored only 13 points and committed four turnovers.
+The Falcons' offense gained a total of 337 yards, were not penalized once, and drove inside the Broncos' 30-yard line seven times.
+Nevertheless, the Falcons' offense scored only 13 points and committed four turnovers.
 Meanwhile, the Broncos gained a total of 457 yards and scored 34 points.

 For the Broncos, Davis rushed for 102 yards and caught 2 passes for 50 yards.
-Davis' 102 rushing yards in the Super Bowl gave him over 100 rushing yards for the seventh consecutive postseason game (and he was the third player to run for 100 yards in back-to-back Super Bowls, the others being Larry Csonka in Super Bowls VII and VIII, and Emmitt Smith in Super Bowls XXVII and XXVIII).
+Davis's 102 rushing yards in the Super Bowl gave him over 100 rushing yards for the seventh consecutive postseason game (and he was the third player to run for 100 yards in back-to-back Super Bowls, the others being Larry Csonka in Super Bowls VII and VIII, and Emmitt Smith in Super Bowls XXVII and XXVIII).
 Davis became just the second player to be on a Super Bowl-winning team after being named the NFL Most Valuable Player and leading the league in rushing.
 Emmitt Smith was the first one, but also was named Super Bowl MVP for Super Bowl XXVIII during that year.
 Marcus Allen is the only other player to win all three of these honors during his career.
 Allen won the 1985 NFL MVP Award and rushing title while being named Super Bowl XVIII MVP at the conclusion of the 1983 season.
 Smith caught 5 passes for 152 yards and a touchdown, an average of 30.4 yards per catch.
 Gordon recorded 2 interceptions and returned them for a Super Bowl record 108 yards.

 For the Falcons, Jamal Anderson rushed for 96 yards and caught 3 passes for 16 yards.
 Dwight returned 5 kickoffs for 210 yards, the second most in Super Bowl history, and the highest Super Bowl career yards per return average (42.0).
-Mathis led Atlanta with 7 receptions for 85 yards.
-Chandler finished the game with 19 out of 35 completions for 219 yards and a touchdown, but was intercepted 3 times.
+Mathis led the Falcons with 7 receptions for 85 yards.
+Chandler finished the game with 19 out of 35 completions for 219 yards and a touchdown but was intercepted 3 times.

 Dan Reeves became the fourth head coach to lose four Super Bowls, joining Bud Grant, Don Shula, and Marv Levy.
 Reeves lost Super Bowls XXI, XXII, and XXIV while coaching the Broncos.

+As previously mentioned, this was John Elway's final game as a player, and this was also the final game in a Broncos uniform for safety Steve Atwater who was traded in the offseason to the Jets.

+This was the first time that an AFC team won a Super Bowl in Miami in 20 years.
+The last time was when the Pittsburgh Steelers won Super Bowl XIII in 1979.
+The win also made the Broncos the first AFC team to win back-to-back titles since the Steelers did in both the 1978 and 1979 seasons.